 Identify and repurpose underutilized servers

 Evaluate the present level of use of the components and servers needed.
 Check thoroughly whether each of them is completely used or has extra power.
 Look and figure out how to leverage stranded space, power, and networking capabilities.
-After identifying the servers that are underutilized and repurpose them for better usage.
+After identifying the servers that are underutilized and repurposing them for better usage.

 Reduce IT operational expenditures

 This task includes ways to reduce operational costs without harming the routine operations of the company.
 Using data center resources more effectively means using less but more efficient hardware devices than stand-alone distributed servers.
 The average server in most corporate IT environments is less than 10% utilized and has at least 80% spare disk capacity.
 The best part is that a study shows that in three to four years, organizations achieve 25% or more in annual savings against their current IT infrastructure costs, even after the capital cost of the changes.